Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a video appeal from the capital Niamey during a mission to Niger, the Director of Operations and Advocacy at the UN Office for the Coordination of Humanitarian Affairs (OCHA), Edem Wosornu, highlighted the dire situation in the country.

-Some 4.3 million people in Niger, more than half of them children, are affected by “conflict, climate-related disasters, poverty and disease” and are in dire straits, she said.
-A military coup in July 2023 and subsequent political instability have worsened the situation, she said.
-Wosornu called for urgent aid to the country’s people.
+Some 4.3 million people in Niger, more than half of them children, are affected by “conflict, climate-related disasters, poverty and disease” and are in critical condition, she said.
+A military coup in July 2023 and subsequent period of political instability have worsened the situation, she said.
+Ms. Wosornu called for urgent relief for the country’s people.

 During his visit to Niger, the UN official met with government representatives, aid organizations and affected communities, including a visit to Diffa in Niger's remote southeast.